 - Singular learning theory.

 Papers & Preprints:

-- Discrete statistical models with rational maximum likelihood estimator, with E. Duarte and B. Sturmfels, arXiv:1903.06110 pdf
+- Discrete statistical models with rational maximum likelihood estimator, with E. Duarte and B. Sturmfels, Bernoulli (2020, to appear) pdf

 - Random points on an algebraic manifold, with P. Breiding, arXiv:1810.06271 pdf